Ivenyang/cocos-docs/tutorial/parkour-game-with-javascript/4.0-let-player-run-animations/en.md

 When you add new images into the *TexturePacker* folder, TexturePacker will automatically detect the changes and load the images.

-2. Choose "data format" to "cocos2d" and "data format" to "png" from the TextureSettings panel.
+2. Choose "data format" to "cocos2d" and "data format" to "png" from the TextureSettings panel(which is the default settings).

 3. Specify the *Data file* and *Texture file* path.
 Here we set the path at *res* directory and we set the data file name to "running.plist" and the texture file to "running.png".

 ![specifypath](specifypath.png)

 4. Click *publish*.
-Now a dialog will appear, if there is no errors, then it will  generate "running.png" and "running.plist" in the right place.
+Now a dialog will appear, if there are no errors, then it will  generate "running.png" and "running.plist" in the right place.

 ![generating](generating.png)

 Ok, we have successfully generate the running animation files.
-Next let's run the animation.
+Next let's play with the generated animation files.

 ## Load Animations Files in Cocos2D-HTML5

 ### Preparation

-At first , we should add the running.plist and running.png  to *resource.js* file.
+At first, we should add the running.plist and running.png  to *resource.js* file.

 ```
 var s_HelloBG = "helloBG.png";